skorokithakis/the-spam-chronicles/content/emails/re-stavros-io-redesign-your-website-better-looks-and-mobile-friendly-2023-07-10/message1.md

 Etc……..

-*Let me know if you're interested redesigning/redevelopment of your website or new development of website &amp; looking forward to any of these above services, so I can provide you more information &amp; full proposal with best cost as per your requirement.*
+*Let me know if you're interested redesigning/redevelopment of your website or new development of website & looking forward to any of these above services, so I can provide you more information & full proposal with best cost as per your requirement.*

-*I'd be happy to send some of our created Website samples &amp; price list if you'd like to assess our work.*
+*I'd be happy to send some of our created Website samples & price list if you'd like to assess our work.*

 I’m waiting for your positive reply.